cdave3/dotfiles/README.md

-Be sure to create the foler ".dotfiles" with the dot in front of it!
+Be sure to create the folder ".dotfiles" with the dot in front of it!